-• a) regardless of if the student is excused or not, the teacher will immediately place a zero for that assignment (or 10% for a classwork/project/test/quiz wherein the student is present) into PowerSchool and mark it Missing and students will see the 'missing' yellow square from the student's view - .

-• b) For each school day that passes without turning in the assignment, a 10 percent penalty will be applied and it shall be marked in PowerSchool as 'late' and students will see the 'late' red triangle.

-- If one school day late, score and multiply by 0.9 - If two school days late, score and multiply by 0.8 - If three school days late, score and multiply by 0.7 - c) Once an assignment is three school days late, it is eligible for submission for up to 70% credit up until five school days preceding the end of the same quarter. - For Q1 2022-23, the final 'make-up' submission date is Tuesday, October 4th - For Q2 2022-23, the final 'make-up' submission date is Friday, December 9th - For Q3 2022-23, the final 'make-up' submission date is Friday, March 3rd - For Q4 2022-23, the final 'make-up' submission date is Friday, May 19th - d) An assignment that does not meet the final 'make-up' submission date will permanently be marked as a zero and in PowerSchool, via score inspector, it shall be recorded as never turned in alongside teacher interventions (i.e: I've had two conversations with the student and sent an email). - e) If a student has 3 or more missing assignments at the Mid-Quarter Grade Check, then the teacher can arrange for the student to stay after school on a weekly basis from 2:30-3:30pm in order to complete the missing assignments.
+- a) regardless of if the student is excused or not, the teacher will immediately place a zero for that assignment (or 10% for a classwork/project/test/quiz wherein the student is present) into PowerSchool and mark it Missing and students will see the 'missing' yellow square from the student's view. - b) For each school day that passes without turning in the assignment, a 10 percent penalty will be applied and it shall be marked in PowerSchool as 'late' and students will see the 'late' red triangle. - o If one school day late, score and multiply by 0.9 - o If two school days late, score and multiply by 0.8 - o If three school days late, score and multiply by 0.7 - c) Once an assignment is three school days late, it is eligible for submission for up to 70% credit up until five school days preceding the end of the same quarter. - o For Q1 2023-24, the final 'make-up' submission date is Tuesday, October 3rd - o For Q2 2023-24, the final 'make-up' submission date is Friday, December 8th - o For Q3 2023-24, the final 'make-up' submission date is Friday, March 1st - o For Q4 2023-24, the final 'make-up' submission date is Friday, May 17th - d) An assignment that does not meet the final 'make-up' submission date will permanently be marked as a zero and in PowerSchool, via score inspector, it shall be recorded as never turned in alongside teacher interventions (i.e: I've had two conversations with the student and sent an email). - e) If a student has 3 or more missing assignments at the Mid-Quarter Grade Check, then the teacher can arrange for the student to stay after school on a weekly basis from 2:30-3:30pm in order to complete the missing assignments.
 The student will continue staying after school on a weekly basis until all missing assignments are completed for the course and attendance will be documented. - f) If an assignment is a 'draft' of a future assignment (i.e: rough draft of an essay), the first work turned in by the student must be treated as the draft work, not the final. - If a student never submits a final, but turns in a rough draft, that should be treated as both their rough and final.
 A student who never received feedback due to late submission missed an opportunity to learn. - g) IB assignments may still be completed for a class grade per this policy, but a student who misses a 'hard' submission deadline for an IB work may lose their IB candidacy. - h) Teachers are encouraged to ask students to fill out late assignment forms per best practices described by Myron Dueck in Grading Smarter, not Harder and Doug Reeves in Elements of Grading. - i) Math homework and classwork are exempt from this policy and detailed within their own department's policy.